 Every great plan needs resources in the form of money, time, competent people and so on.
 Your plan is no different.
 Ask yourself what key resources does your sales strategy require.
 List the resources you need to be successful.
 Are there resources missing?
 If anything is missing, create a plan outlining how you should get them.

 Do remember that the word “resources” doesn’t refer to only money.
 You may decide, for instance, to design a great onboarding experience for your customers.
 For this, you will need really good material such as a guide/instructions about your product or solution that you can share with your customers, a specific type of person and skills to perhaps hold demos or help your customer initially, and most likely different IT solutions.

 Plan carefully.
 This is a key stage where you will most likely have a few important realisations.
 Perhaps you will concede that you do not have the resources for your original and more elaborate plans, and you need to modify your key activities and target markets accordingly.
 Perhaps you will decide that you should target only customers in the city you are based in instead of the entire country.
 Or you will decide to go 100% digital because it’s cheaper.

 7. Sales target

 Build your sales target both for potential prospects and for current customers.
-Make sure to add details on how many accounts you are planning to close and develop in each region.
-Make sure that you add a timeline stating how many prospects you need to contact each month, how many customer you will contact each month and what deals you will close.
+Make sure you add details about how many sales deals you are planning to develop and close in each region.
+You must draw up a timeline that states how many prospects you need to contact each month, how many customers you will contact each month and how many deals you expect to close.

-If you have any questions please don’t hesitate to contact me at firstname.lastname@example.org and I love to get comments on how this article can be improved to help more people.
+If you have any questions, please don’t hesitate to contact me at firstname.lastname@example.org.
+I love to get comments on how this article helped you or suggestions on how it can be improved to help more people.